Hawthorne Woman Shot Several Times In Paterson

-A Hawthorne woman was in critical condition after being shot several times overnight near a Paterson elementary school, authorities said.
+A Hawthorne woman was in critical condition after being shot several times overnight outside a Paterson elementary school, authorities said.

 Although the original report of shots fired at 1:51 a.m.
-Wednesday directed police to Dover and Oak streets, officers found the 41-year-old victim – and the crime scene – closer to No. 15 school, they said.
+Wednesday directed police to Dover and Oak streets, officers found the 41-year-old victim – and the crime scene – behind No. 15 school, they said.

 She was taken to St. Joseph’s Regional Medical Center with several gunshot wounds, Passaic County Prosecutor Camelia M. Valdes and Paterson Police Chief Ibrahim Baycora said.